michaelk522/GR_CASprzak/README.md

 More information on the original CASprzak project can be found at: https://github.com/EasyKayzey/CASprzak.

 ## Functionality
-- Defining a `Space` or Geometry with which you are working in.
+- Defining a `Space` or Geometry which you are working in.
     - Defined with a set of variables and a metric
 - Calculating the Christoffel Connection
 - Calculating the Riemann Curvature Tensor